Documentary Evidence

 Demonstrative Evidence

 Demonstrative evidence is evidence that demonstrates or illustrates witness testimony.
 Courts will admit demonstrative evidence that fairly and accurately reflects the witnesses' testimony.
-Demonstrative evidence must also have probative value.
+Demonstrative evidence must also have probative value, meaning it is likely to prove a relevant fact.
 Examples of demonstrative evidence include crime scene photos and maps.

 Challenging Documentary Evidence